+There is a complete example that you can copy & paste into an html file below.
 To include Pyodide in your project you can use the following CDN URL:

 '''

-https://cdn.jsdelivr.net/pyodide/v0.23.0/full/pyodide.js
+https://cdn.jsdelivr.net/pyodide/dev/full/pyodide.js

 '''

 You can also download a release from GitHub releases or build Pyodide yourself.
 See Downloading and deploying Pyodide for more details.